zjiayao/cvpr17/README.md

 Annotating Object Instances With a Polygon-RNN

-*LluÃ­s CastrejÃ³n, Kaustav Kundu, Raquel Urtasun, Sanja Fidler*
+*LluÃ­s Castrejon, Kaustav Kundu, Raquel Urtasun, Sanja Fidler*

 Connecting Look and Feel: Associating the Visual and Tactile Properties of Physical Materials